Planting

 are particularly hard to eliminate once the trees are planted.
 To kill weeds

-and grass, cover the area with large pieces of cardboard or a tarp, blocking
+and grass, cover the area with large thick mulch or a polythene, blocking

 out water and sunlight.
 Keep the cover on until the vegetation underneath has